 - The project manager defines the project’s structure with its work packages, and then the team handling the work plans the individual tasks in these work packages using a tool suitable for them.

-- The result isn’t some rough estimate, but rather a realistic plan for the project.
+- The result is not some rough estimate but rather a realistic plan for the project.

 - This frees up the project manager’s schedule because the details are defined in the task lists of the individual work packages.

 Goal: The employees use various tools during the IT project.
-The work planning for each individual focuses on integrating these systems.
-Each individual should ideally work with only ONE tool.
+The goal for individual work planning must be to integrate these systems.
+Ideally, each individual should work with only ONE tool.

-This can be achieved by integrating the employee’s work management tools (such as Jira) with the project manager’s PPM tool (such as Microsoft Project and SharePoint).
+You can achieve this by integrating the employee’s work management tools (such as Jira) with the project manager’s PPM tool (such as Microsoft Project and SharePoint).
+Learn more in the article about integrating PPM with Jira.

 - Synchronize the Microsoft Project structures with Jira